 “I don’t let people down.”
 She said it with the kind of certainty that he wasn’t used to hearing from anyone but himself.
 “And if I do, at least I know I did my best.
 If my best wasn’t good enough, well, there’s no one else trying to do it.
 I like to think that an attempt, any attempt, is better than doing nothing at all.”

-He heard someone say, “Hey, Sturges!” and turned to see a hulking guy in overalls heading their way with a bundle under one arm.
+Before he could agree with her, he heard someone say, “Hey, Sturges!” and turned to see a hulking guy in overalls heading their way with a bundle under one arm.

 “What’s funny?”
 She turned to look in the same direction.